Techniques for business analysts

 Techniques are important for business analysts (BAs) because they:

 - Help identify root problems within systems, software and processes;

 - Help understand the interconnections within parts of the business;

 - Help to clarify and define roles and responsibilities;

 - Provide effective results;

-Here is a list of some of the best business analysis techniques.
-These techniques are covered in detail on these business analyst courses.
+Here is a list of some of the best business analysis techniques which you can learn on one of these business analyst courses.

 1. McKinsey 7-S model

 This model helps when executing strategy.
 It helps understand the tangible and intangible factors which can affect the implementation of strategy.

 Read more about the McKinsey 7-S model and see the colour infographic here.